 - Take notes as soon as it is practical to do so.
-Record the actual words spoken by the child - do not re-translate into adult terminology or try to make sense of the structure of what was said.
-Do not be offended by any offensive language or words used to describe the abuse. - Ensure your name, the time and date are on your notes and do not destroy them in case they are required by a Court. - [School Name] uses [name system e.g., My Concern] to record safeguarding and child protection issues and concerns. - If you are able to do so, then draw a diagram to indicate the position of any injuries observed to the child but do NOT ask the child to remove any clothing e.g., bruising for this purpose. - Record statements and observable things rather than your interpretations or assumptions.
+Record the actual words spoken by the child do not re-translate into adult terminology or try to make sense of the structure of what was said.
+Do not be offended by any offensive language or words used to describe the abuse. - Ensure your name, the time and date are on your notes and do not destroy them in case they are required by a Court. - Maesteg School uses My Concern to record safeguarding and child protection issues and concerns. - If you are able to do so, then draw a diagram to indicate the position of any injuries observed to the child but do NOT ask the child to remove any clothing e.g., bruising for this purpose. - Record statements and observable things rather than your interpretations or assumptions.